ilenhanako/HackForCities-Hackathon/quantumAlgos/README.md

 5. Visualization:
 - Visualize the quantum circuit using the draw method

+## Error Mitigation
+1. Calibration Circuits Generation:
+We generated a series of calibration circuits that prepare and measure all possible states for the qubits we're using.

+2. Execution of Calibration Circuits:
+Executed these calibration circuits on the quantum device.

+3. Fitting Calibration Data:
+We took the results of these calibration circuits and fit them to a matrix that describes the error of the device.

+4. Applying the Correction:
+We applied this correction matrix to the original results of our Grover's algorithm circuit to get the mitigated counts.

+5. Plotting:
+Plotted the raw counts (unmitigated) and the mitigated counts side by side for comparison.

 ## Minimize Overfitting on Real-time Data
 With growing nqubits the dependency on the number of layers is getting weaker.